yakuzadave/pymud-ss13/docs/space_exploration.md

 This module introduces lightweight support for off-station exploration.
 Shuttles can travel to procedurally defined sites, where random hazards may occur each tick.
 Away teams should wear EVA suits to monitor their oxygen supply.
-Radiation pockets and vacuum sections are common threats and sites may contain random deposits of ore, crystal or ice.
+Radiation pockets, meteor showers and alien spores are common threats and sites may contain random deposits of ore, crystal or ice.
+New resources can spawn over time so diligent crews can harvest them for the station.
 The system acts as a hook for future expansion and integration with more robust gameplay.

 ## Key Components